2050 Long Range Transportation Plan

 LTAP Classes

-NEPA GIS staff has created an online GIS story map to display the LTAP classes held since 2014.
+NEPA GIS staff has created an interactive map to highlight the LTAP classes for the 2024-2025 Fiscal Year.
 It can be viewed by clicking on the map below.